About the Executive Master of Sustainability Leadership degree

 |Total credit hours required||30|

 Have less than five years of professional work experience?
 Or do you need a more flexible, part-time schedule?
 You might consider the Master of Sustainability Leadership program.
-The curriculum is almost identical, but it doesn’t offer an immersive experience in Washington, D.C.
+The curriculum is almost identical, but it doesn’t offer an immersive experience.

 Core courses (18 hours)